NWChemEx-Project/DeveloperTools/docs/source/index.rst

 This documentation is aimed primarily at developers of NWChemEx.
 Broadly speaking this documentation focuses on:

-- project-wide design decisions
+- Project-wide design decisions
-- project-wide conventions
+- Project-wide conventions
-- tips and tricks for developing with NWChemEX
+- Tips and tricks for developing with NWChemEX
-- tutorials related to tools closely associated with NWChemEx (e.g. git)
+- Tutorials related to tools closely associated with NWChemEx (e.g. git)

 This documentation is meant to be a living document so please feel free to contribute.